telprotocol/telprotocol/README.md

 CoreData consists of two parts, the NFT (such as the ENS domain name) and the data for the direction setting.
 Users can set blacklist

-3.
+2.
 UA, which is a client that users can use to communicate with other users.
 UA is usually implemented on multiple platforms, mobile, PC, and Web.
 UA is divided into two categories, one is to support deep login (need to import the Ethernet account way of login) , the other is to support light login (use password, direct login) .
 Deep login fully controls light login.

-4.
+3.
 The node is mainly responsible for the establishment of signaling channel.

 # How Telprotocol is implemented？

 Telprotocol is a layer of point-to-point communication network built on a user's core data.
-The data interaction between the UA and Node satisfies the Sip Protocol.
+The data interaction between the UA and Node.

 The user's core data is the basis of telprotocol, UA loads the user's core data, the user needs signature verification.